The tricks and secrets to building, planting, and growing a high yield raised bed vegetable garden. A master gardener shares his best tips.

 Nope.
 You’re not lost.
-This blog is actually sharing a post about gardening.
+I am, in fact, sharing a post about gardening.
 Is this the Twilight Zone?
 I think it might be.

-I’ve shared my continuous plight before- the curse of the black thumb.
+I’ve mentioned my continuous plight before- the curse of the black thumb.
 (That sounds like a movie Johnny Depp could star in.
 Oh, wait…)

-So despite my tendency to kill every plant I’ve ever owned, my dad has spilled all of his tricks and secrets to me so that even those among the most “black thumbest” (that’s totally a word) can grow a gorgeous summer garden.
+So that even those among the most “black thumbest” (that’s totally a word) can grow a gorgeous vegetable garden

 - 2- 2x12x12 pine boards